erdebee/homey-innova-ac/README.md

-# Innova2.0 AC
+# Innova2.0 AC - Homey app

 Adds support for Innova WiFi connected airco's.
+This airco is also rebranded/whitelabeled by `Thermo Comfort`.
+- Thermocomfort
+- Innova

 To use this application, download these sourcefiles, install homey SDK and type